 We’ve been using Polycom’s deskphone for quite a while now, and it does require some time to set up.
 You’ve got three connections in the back, including the connection that goes directly into the handset and an ethernet port.
 Let’s take a look at the device itself.
 You have your usual features including dial-in and transfer, as well as a nice big mute button at the bottom.
 However, the most useful features are encompassed in the deskphone’s neat digital screen.

 Along the bottom of the digital display, you can see that tabs exist for redial lists, call forwarding, do not disturb and lines.
-However, you must connect your device first by accessing the admin console via G Suite.
+However, you must connect your device first by accessing the admin console via Google Workspace.
 To do this, access your Google Voice settings and click desktop phones under the service management section.
 All you have to do is type in the MAC address for your deskphone, along with your email address.
 Once you register these details, you’ll notice that your desk phone automatically reboots.

 One of the huge benefits of linking your deskphone to Gmail is that it can be set up remotely – a fact which will come as a huge relief to those from an IT background who have experienced the difficulties of setting up a deskphone on other networks.
 After the device is rebooted you can see that it’s connected to your Google Voice account.
 As far as desktop phones go, the set up is simple, seamless and straightforward.